pop123123123/CLI_sentence_mixing/README.md

 ### Subtitles free videos

 Only subtitled youtube videos are usable.
+Automatically generated youtube subtitles work as well.
+If you really want to use a non subtitled video, you will have to write the subtitles yourself.

 ### Unrecognized word